-FCS_SSHS_EXT.1.3 The TSF shall ensure that, as described in RFC 4253, packets greater than 262144 bytes in an SSH transport connection are dropped.
+FCS_SSHS_EXT.1.3 The TSF shall ensure that, as described in RFC 4253, packets greater than 262144 bytes and smaller than 5 bytes in an SSH transport connection are dropped.

-FCS_SSHS_EXT.1.4 The TSF shall ensure that the SSH transport implementation uses the following encryption algorithms and rejects all other encryption algorithms: AEAD_AES_128_GCM, AEAD_AES_256_GCM.
+FCS_SSHS_EXT.1.4 The TSF shall ensure that the SSH transport implementation uses the following encryption algorithms and rejects all other encryption algorithms: AES_128_CTR, AES_256_CTR.